gregoryjscott/content/for-hire/index.md

 # Show me some code!

 <article markdown="1">
 You bet.
-You can view the source code for my open source projects on GitHub.
+You can view the source code for all my open source projects on GitHub.
 </article>

 <a class="button" href="{{ page._links.oss.href }}">{{ page._links.oss.title }}</a>